 Virgin Media Super Hub 4

-If you have a Super Hub 4, then the following descriptions will come in handy if you are having trouble with your connection or just want to learn more about how it’s working when the lights are specific colours.
+If you have a Virgin Media Hub 4, then the following descriptions will come in handy if you are having trouble with your connection or just want to learn more about how it’s working when the lights are specific colours.

-When you first turn the Hub on it will show a solid white light for around 60 seconds.
+When you first turn the Virgin Media Hub 4 on it will show a solid white light for around 60 seconds.

 It means there is an issue with your connections even though the Hub is on.
 As you connect the power supply to the wall and to the Hub, make sure that it is tightly connected.
 You need to verify that the white coax cable from Virgin Media’s wall sockets is also tightly connected to the Hub.